Createdd/Writing/2018/articles/MLIntroP3.md

 3. create a new training set by substituting your previous x with the new input z
 4. train your algorithm with the new data set

-Note that, PCA should only be applied to the training set and not the cross validation or testing set.
+Note that, PCA should only be used on the training set and not the cross validation or testing set.
 Afterwards the resulted mapping from x to z can be applied to the cross validation and testing set as well.

 Be careful to NOT use PCA when your model has a problem of overfitting.
 Although reducing features helps in addressing the problem, the concept of PCA throws away some amount of information without knowing the values of y.
 This can lead to bad results.
 It is better to use regularization instead.